Mando75/luister/README.md

 // Unsubscribe by either speciying the event and consumer unsubscribe(event, loggingConsumer);

-// or using the helper function returned from `subscribe` unsubscribeAlert();
+// or using the helper function returned from `subscribe`.
+// This is useful if you would like to use an inline consumer unsubscribeAlert();
 ```